nasa/Common-Metadata-Repository/search-app/docs/api.md

 ##### Variable Search Response

-The response is always returned in JSON and includes the following parts.
+The response is always returned in JSON and includes the following fields.

 * hits - How many total variables were found.
 * took - How long the search took in milliseconds